Orange Collective

 Onboarding trackers, launch calendars, status bots, reconciliation queues, internal CRMs that diverged from Salesforce three quarters ago.
 The founders' own framing of the problem they lived inside Plato and Wealthfront: "each steals engineering time, rots when its owner leaves, and derails sprints."[12]

-Today's options all break in different ways.
-Rigid SaaS doesn't bend to the workflow.
-Spreadsheets break the second the row count goes past 10k.
-Engineering builds it — and then quietly stops maintaining it.
-Retool and Airtable demand a builder with technical chops; the function head still files a ticket and waits.
-And the new wave of vibe-coders — Lovable, v0, Bolt — were built for consumer and indie apps.
-They don't ship SSO, they don't speak to Salesforce, and you can't point them at production Postgres.
+Every existing option has a real failure mode.
+SaaS doesn't bend to a specific workflow.
+Spreadsheets fall over past ~10k rows.
+Engineering builds the app, then stops maintaining it once the engineer leaves.
+Retool and Airtable need a builder with technical chops, so the function head files a ticket and waits.
+The new prompt-to-app tools — Lovable, v0, Bolt — were built for consumer and indie apps: no SSO, no Salesforce, can't point at production Postgres.

 Airplane.dev — well-funded, internal-tools-first — was acquired and sunset by Airtable in January 2024.[5]
 The cautionary tale is the same one Vybe is solving against: the category needed the AI authoring unlock to clear the value bar.
 That unlock arrived in 2025.